-Whether you are travelling as a couple, a family, a backpacker or anything in between, our guide for where to stay in Chiang Mai, Thailand will shed some light on what each neighbourhood has to offer, and which one might be best for you.
+Whether you are travelling as a couple, a family, a backpacker, or anything in between, our guide for where to stay in Chiang Mai, Thailand will shed some light on what each neighbourhood has to offer, and which one might be best for you.

 Let’s dive into the best places to stay in Chiang Mai!

-Our recommendations for your trip to Chiang Mai cater for every type of traveller of every type of budget.
-Whether you are looking for the best hostels in Chiang Mai with a fun backpacker vibe, or a relaxing hotel or apartment, we’ve got you covered in the next sections and you’ll be sure to find which Chiang Mai neighbourhoods suit you best.
+Our recommendations for your trip to Chiang Mai cater for every type of traveller on every kind of budget.
+Whether you are looking for hostels with a fun backpacker vibe, a relaxing hotel, or an authentic guesthouse, we’ve got you covered.

-Looking for a specific place to stay in Chiang Mai?
-We’ve listed our top 3 picks for places to stay in all of Chiang Mai below!
+Just looking for a quick pick?
+We’ve listed our top 3 places to stay in all of Chiang Mai below!

 Best Chiang Mai Airbnb: 70-year-old teak cabin

-A gorgeous traditional wooden house with all modern comforts and conveniences, this Chiang Mai Airbnb is situated near the moat in the heart of the Old City Centre.
-You’re within walking distance of delicious street food as well as the Chiang Mai night bazaar.
+A gorgeous traditional wooden house with all the modern comforts and conveniences, this Chiang Mai Airbnb is located near the moat in the heart of the Old City.
+You’ll be situated within walking distance of delicious street food as well as the Chiang Mai night bazaar.

-There’s one king-sized bedroom with a net and a traditional style bed and all the gorgeous rooms have air conditioning.
+A mosquito net covers the king-sized bed, for better sleep, and each gorgeous room comes with air conditioning.
 The bathroom is new and there’s an open-air kitchen, living room, and dining area.
-The home has Wi-Fi and there’s secure parking.
+The home has Wi-Fi and secure parking.
 If you want to stay in one of the overall best Airbnbs in Chiang Mai, look no further than this home!

-Best Hostel in Chiang Mai: S*Trips The Poshtel
+Best Hostel in Chiang Mai: Thai Thai Hostel

 The Old City is often the cheapest place to stay in Chiang Mai, with a plethora of backpackers’ hostels and budget guesthouses making it one of the best places to stay in Chiang Mai for broke backpackers.